 Research and Development Expenditure Credit (RDEC): It is up to 10p per pound spend on qualifying expenses.

-While the qualifying criteria is different, naturally wherever possible you would want the better SME R&D tax credit.
 As per the EU regulations it is unfair for any business to receive notified state credit in addition with SME R&D tax credit.
 For the layman who is not well versed with the intricacies it can be quite confusing.
 This has led to the mistaken notion of a blanket ban existing on the combination of grants and R&D tax credits.

 There are certain restrictions on SME & R&D tax credits but none on these on the RDEC (Research and Development Expenditure Credit).
 While there are various types of grants with some less impactful on R&D tax credit.
-If you opt for the right grant with correct documentation you may be able to utilise the SME incentive.
+If you opt for the right grant with correct documentation you may be able to utilize the SME incentive.